magento/devdocs/src/guides/v2.3/rest/performing-searches.md

 ### Example for search criteria to determine the sort order and attributes to return

 This example shows how to use search criteria to determine the sort order and attributes to return.
-This example endpoint returns orders with status `pending`
+It returns orders with status `pending`.

 **Endpoint:**